 First of all, I’m not going to talk about plot or characters or what your story should be about.
-If you even clicked on this link that means you’ve been thinking about books and dreaming about characters long before now.
+If you even clicked on this link that means you’ve been thinking about your book or dreaming about characters long before now.
 I’m going to talk about the nitty-gritty, as in, how did I get from an idea for a book to a finished manuscript.

 What is My Word Count – If you follow many authors on social media you’ve probably heard them talk about their word count.
 This is because book contracts have a word count included in them.
 For instances, my fiction book contracts have always been for “about 90,000 words” and my non-fiction contract (my cookbook) was for “about 50,000 words” because it has photos to make up the difference.
 So when you hear authors talk about/ whine about/ cry about their word count it’s because they’re trying to get there… and getting there is harder than getting your post-baby body into a pair of pre-baby Spanx and usually includes the same amount of curse words and tears!
 Not sure how many words you should aim for?
 I would Google what the industry standard is for the type of book you want to write.